Find Some of the Best Design Schools & Art Colleges for You

 Artists are essential to the vitality of our economy, our communities, and our collective future.
-And about four out of every 10 artists are designers.1 Through design, elegant solutions are found to all kinds of problems.
+And according to a report from the National Endowment for the Arts (NEA), about four out of every 10 artists are designers.
+Through design, elegant solutions are found to all kinds of problems.
 From communications that cut through the clutter to products and services that enrich our everyday activities, good design often results in positive change and inspiring progress.

 So what can you do with an education in art and design?
 Check out these common career areas:

 Getting your message across can be a tricky task in today's world.
 And presenting complex ideas or information in a way that makes sense can be equally challenging.
 As a result, organizations of every variety rely on creative experts who specialize in using the power of visual design to make their communications get noticed and understood.
-It's why, globally, the graphic design industry generates more than $50 billion in revenue each year.2
+According to IBISWorld, the global graphic design industry generated $46 billion in revenue in 2018 alone.

 Graphic designers and art directors add their talents to a remarkable range of projects.
 Many of them design printed materials such as brochures, posters, book covers, editorial layouts, and product displays or packaging.
 Others focus more on designing graphic elements for film or digital and interactive media.
 And still others specialize in creating logos and brand identities.
 Some designers even do all of the above.